Friday 16 March 2018

 The urban and rural contexts of New Zealand

-Presented by Richard Naish, Founder, RTA Studio
+Richard Naish, Founder, RTA Studio

 RTA Studio has a strong interest in the relevant context that surrounds each unique project it works on.
 The studio works in a variety of typologies over the full extent of urban and rural New Zealand.
 Design director Richard Naish will talk about his recent work in three of these areas: mixed-use urban renewal, the suburban family house and new public school work in provincial New Zealand.